A Day in the Life of a Scale Factory Consultant

 All hands co-working pairing

-Pairing with a collegue during All-Hands
+Pairing with a colleague during All-Hands

 No two days at The Scale Factory are the same - I might be working with one customer for a few weeks, then by the following week I might move on to a different project, or focus on helping customers that have a support subscription.